srct/bookshare/README.md

 `virtualenv bookshare`

-to create your virtualenvironment.
+in your virtualenvironment directory to create your virtualenvironment.
 Activate it by running

 `source bookshare/bin/activate`